 - Add the garlic, ginger, and coriander and cook until fragrant.

-- Add the coconut milk, carrots, zucchini, Thai curry paste, salt, pepper, and reduce the heat.
+- Add the coconut milk, carrots, zucchini, Thai curry paste, salt and pepper to the pan, and reduce the heat.

 - Allow mixture to gently boil for about 5 minutes over medium heat or medium-low before adding the remaining ingredients and serving up a big bowl of it!